experimentAccount2/slpkg/README.rst

 Testing
 -------

-The majority of trials have been made in an environment Slackware x86_64 and x86 stable version 14.1.
+The majority of trials have been made in an environment Slackware x86_64 'stable' and x86 'current' version 14.1.
-Is logical tests are always to be latest versions of the distribution.
-Slpkg are supported version 'current' but it is minimal tests have been done on this release.

 Features